-*VOYAGES Hawaii Student Travel is the leader in adventure education and experiential learning for high school students.
-Fun, fascinating, educational and life-changing, learn about our world by exploring the most diverse natural outdoor classroom on Earth: Hawaii's Big Island.
+Our Hawaii Student Travel program is VOYAGES, offering “Visionary Opportunities for Youth to Achieve Greatness through Education and Service.”
+VOYAGES is the leader in adventure education and experiential learning for teenagers.
+Participants learn about our world by exploring the most diverse natural outdoor classroom on Earth: Hawaii's Big Island.

-VOYAGES Hawaii Student Travel offers so much more than a typical Hawaii teen tour.
-Join us for this epic adventure in outdoor education and experiential learning.
-You know, learning by doing!
-Through travel, adventure and hands-on study of earth sciences, biodiversity, history, language and culture, we learn about the world, and our place in it.
-Oh, and did we mention FUN?!
+Fun, educational and life-altering, VOYAGES Student Travel offers much more than a typical Hawaii teen tour.
+Join us for your own completely private adventure in outdoor education and hands-on learning.
+The program promotes learning through experience, learning by doing.
+Through travel, adventure and hands-on study of earth sciences, biodiversity, history, astronomy, language and culture, we learn about the world, and our place in it.
+And have incredible amounts of FUN along the way!

 The remarkable water clarity in this part of the Pacific Ocean makes it possible to easily observe and interact with an abundance of life beneath the surface.
-Students will snorkel and swim in the ocean to identify an incredible variety of marine life in its natural environment.
+Student travel participants have an opportunity to snorkel and swim in the ocean, witnessing an incredible variety of marine life in its natural environment.

-In addition to dolphins and manta rays, participants will enjoy a variety of colorful corals and thousands of species of colorful tropical fish, green sea turtles, and perhaps even whales.
+In addition to dolphins and manta rays, you will see a variety of colorful corals and thousands of species of colorful tropical fish, green sea turtles, and perhaps even whales.
 Even if you’ve never snorkeled, we’ll help you learn and make it a fun experience.

 Hawaii Island also offers a remarkable human story and history of an ancient land.
 Feel the aura of the Polynesian ancestors who arrived more than a thousand years ago as you walk through ancient villages, and see other well-preserved pieces of their past.